mattermost/docs/source/administration/upgrade.rst

      sudo rm -r /tmp/mattermost-upgrade/
      sudo rm -i /tmp/mattermost*.gz

-#.
-If you want to use port 80 to serve your server, or if you have TLS set up on your Mattermost server, you *must* activate the CAP_NET_BIND_SERVICE capability to allow the new Mattermost binary to bind to low ports.
+16. If you want to use port 80 to serve your server, or if you have TLS set up on your Mattermost server, you *must* activate the CAP_NET_BIND_SERVICE capability to allow the new Mattermost binary to bind to low ports.
+For example:

    .. code-block:: sh

      cd {install-path}/mattermost
      sudo setcap cap_net_bind_service=+ep ./bin/mattermost

-#.
-Start your Mattermost server.
+17. Start your Mattermost server.

    .. code-block:: sh

      sudo systemctl start mattermost

-#.
-If you're using a High Availability deployment you need to apply the steps above on all the nodes in your cluster.
+18. If you're using a High Availability deployment you need to apply the steps above on all the nodes in your cluster.
 Once complete, the **Config File MD5** columns in the High Availability section of the system console should be green.
 If they're yellow, please ensure that all nodes have the same server version and the same configuration.

 If they still show yellow, then you need to trigger a config propagation across the cluster:

-   #.
+   a.
 Open the System Console and change a setting, then revert it.
 This will enable the **Save** button for that page.
-   #.
+   b.
 Click **Save**.

    This will not change any config, but sends the existing config to all nodes in the cluster.